deepseek-ai/DeepSeek-V3/README_WEIGHTS.md

 ```

 - **Quantization Format**:
-  - Format type: `fp8` and `e4m3` (corresponding to `torch.float8_e4m3fn`).
+  - Format type: `fp8` and `e4m3` (aligned with `torch.float8_e4m3fn`).
   - Weight block size: `128x128`.
 - **Activation Quantization Scheme**:
-  - Utilizes dynamic activation quantization (`dynamic`).
+  - Uses dynamic activation quantization (`dynamic`).

 ### Dequantization Method

 The FP8 weight file includes a `weight_scale_inv` field, which stores the dequantization scale for each weight block.

-- **Storage Format**: `float32 Tensor`, stored alongside the weight data.
+- **Storage Format**: Stored as a `float32 Tensor`, alongside the weight data.
 - **Dequantization Formula**:
-  - If the weight block is not aligned to 128, it is zero-padded to 128 before calculating the scale.
-After quantization, the padded portion is removed.
+  - If a weight block is not aligned to 128, it is zero-padded to 128 before calculating the scale.
+The padded portion is discarded after quantization.
-  - The dequantization process is performed as: `(128x128 weight block) * weight_scale_inv`.
+  - Dequantization is performed using the formula: `(128x128 weight block) * weight_scale_inv`.

-Through dequantization of the FP8 weights, runtime operations enable online quantization at a granularity of `per-token-per-128-channel`.
+This dequantization process enables runtime operations to apply online quantization on a per-token, per-128-channel basis.

----